 Warning: the first step towards helping your teen might involve helping yourself.

-Every teenager internalizes family problems in his or her own way.
-And although counseling can help to create healthier patterns of thoughts, emotions and behavior, the change takes time.
+Every teenager internalizes family problems in their own way.
+And although counseling can help to create healthier patterns of thoughts, emotions, and behavior, the change takes time.
 I like to compare the therapy process to education; it is not easy or fast and the benefits tend to blossom in the future, not in a few sessions.
 Therapy demands a commitment.

 So if this speaks to you, embrace therapy for yourself in order to give your teenager a distance from your family’s past that enables him to reflect more effectively and thus heal and grow.